Last updated on

 One of the most memorable days from a recent Maui Hawaii trip was a day at the Maui Tropical Plantation.
 Located in Central Maui, in the Wailuku Valley, this tourist hot-spot is a fun Hawaii excursion.
 First we toured the pineapple farm on the 45-minute Tropical Express Tour.
 Then I sat down with Executive Chef Jeff Scheer for an interview about the Mill House Restaurant.

 Watch the Maui Tropical Plantation Tour video…

 Lunch at the Mill House Restaurant is delicious.
-And the backdrop of mountainous Central Maui is beautiful!
+And the food is just as beautiful as the backdrop of mountainous Central Maui landscape.

-But let’s get to the good part: the food!
+So let’s get to the tasty part… the food feature!